PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/al/01_al_basics.md

 Here $Df$ denotes integration over all parameters (i.e., the regular type of integration).
 For Gaussian process regression, $Df$ is a so-called functional (or path or Feynman) integral.
-Think of it as an expectation over the probabilty measure defiend by the posterior Gaussian process.
+Think of it as an expectation over the probabilty measure defined by the posterior Gaussian process.

 It will be useful to define the mean and variance of the posterior predictive PDF: